 The name “drip coffee” comes from the way hot water drips over the ground coffee and falls through the filter into the pot below.

-What is the difference between pour over and drip coffee?
+What is the difference between pour-over and drip coffee?

 You make pour-over coffee by manually pouring hot water over coffee grounds, while drip coffee uses an automatic machine with a built-in water spray head to disperse water into the brew basket.